Esri/arcgis-runtime-samples-android/README.md

 Please read our [developer instructions wiki page](https://github.com/Esri/arcgis-runtime-samples-android/wiki/dev-instructions) to set up your developer environment with Android Studio.
 Instructions include forking and cloning the repository for those new to Git.

 ## Accessing Esri location services
-Accessing Esri location services, including basemaps, routing, and geocoding, requires authentication using either an ArcGIS identity or an API Key:
+Accessing Esri location services, including basemaps, routing, and geocoding, requires authentication using either an API Key or an ArcGIS identity:
- 1. ArcGIS identity: An ArcGIS named user account that is a member of an organization in ArcGIS Online or ArcGIS Enterprise.
- 2. API key: A permanent key that gives your application access to Esri location services.
+ 1. API key: A permanent key that gives your application access to Esri location services.
 Visit your [ArcGIS Developers Dashboard](https://developers.arcgis.com/dashboard) to create a new API key or access an existing API key.

-NOTE: Set your API key in the `gradle.properties` file located in the `/.gradle` folder within your home directory (`/Users/<user_name>/.gradle/gradle.properties`).
+NOTE: Android samples have been setup to use an API key, set once, which will run in all samples.
+Set your API key in the `gradle.properties` file located in the `/.gradle` folder within your home directory (`/Users/<user_name>/.gradle/gradle.properties`).
 The API_KEY property should contain quotes around the key itself to take a form like: `API_KEY = "YOUR_API_KEY"`

+2. ArcGIS identity: An ArcGIS named user account that is a member of an organization in ArcGIS Online or ArcGIS Enterprise.

 ## Run a sample
 Once you have set up your developer environment you can run any sample from within Android Studio by selecting the app module from the **Edit Configurations** drop down and clicking the **Run** button from the toolbar.